 Projects range from bulk imports and file cleaning to preparing datasets for upload into other systems.
 The goal is simple: keep Excel aligned with your broader architecture without manual steps or unreliable workarounds.
 For companies needing deeper system design or ongoing technical leadership, our CTO services can provide that broader support.

 A large share of Excel VBA work involves taking over tools built by former employees or consultants.
-These workbooks often function, but the underlying code is inefficient or fragile, ineffcient loops, no use of arrays, duplicated logic across modules, and calculations mixed directly into UI code.
+These workbooks often function, but the underlying code is inefficient or fragile, with inefficient loops, no use of arrays, duplicated logic across modules, and calculations mixed directly into UI code.
 By restructuring these patterns, we routinely reduce VBA code size by 75% while improving performance and preserving original outputs.

 As these workbooks grow, they often cross the line from spreadsheet to application.
 At that point, they carry the same risks as any other legacy system: single-person dependency, unclear ownership, and fear of change.
 We address this using the same disciplined approach found in our legacy application modernization services, stabilizing core logic, documenting assumptions, and refactoring systems so they can evolve safely instead of being rewritten or abandoned.